artefactual/archivematica-docs/admin-manual/installation/installation.rst

    enabled=1
    EOF'

-3. Service depencencies
+3. Service dependencies

-Common services like elasticsearch, mariadb and gearmand should be installed and enabled before the archivematica install.
-It can be done with:
+Common services like Elasticsearch, mariadb and gearmand should be installed and enabled before the Archivematica install.

+Do not enable Elasticsearch if you are running Archivematica in headless mode.

 .. code:: bash